Xtines/A-B-Testing-fundamentals/README.md

 Statistics textbooks frequently define power to mean the same thing as sensitivity, that is, 1 - beta.
 However, conversationally **power often means the probability that your test draws the correct conclusions, and this probability depends on both alpha and beta.**
 In this course, we'll use the second definition, and we'll use sensitivity to refer to 1 - beta.

-Online sample size calculator
-Use this calculator to determine how many page views we'll need to collect in our experiment.
-Make sure to choose an absolute difference, not a relative difference.

 It has an inverse trade-off with sample size - the smaller the change you want to measure, the larger the size needed (in other words, more page views in your control and exposed groups)